The 4 Types of Squirrels That Live in South Carolina! (2023)

 - RELATED: Watch my LIVE animal cameras on Youtube!
 (You may see an Eastern Gray Squirrel right now in my backyard)

 Average Length (Including tail): 11- 14 inches / 28 – 35.5 cm

 Weight: 7.1–8.8 oz / 200–250 g

 Lifespan: They experience severe mortality during their first year, as only about 20% of babies survive.
 For individuals that survive the first year, the average lifespan is still only 2.3 years, with a maximum lifespan of 8 years.
 Predators include bobcats, coyotes, hawks, owls, foxes, American Martens, and Canadian Lynxes.

-The American Red Squirrel is widespread across South Carolina and easy to identify when compared to other squirrel species.
+The American Red Squirrel can be found in western South Carolina and is easy to identify when compared to other squirrel species.
 As the name suggests, they have a reddish color and white belly that makes them easy to distinguish.
 Size-wise, they are both MUCH smaller than both gray and fox squirrels but larger than chipmunks.

 American Red Squirrel Range Map

 These squirrels are primarily found in coniferous forests due to their diet, which consists of seeds from evergreen trees.
 But they are equally at home in deciduous forests, backyards, parks, and urban areas, where they adjust their diet to eat foods such as berries, bird eggs, acorns, hazelnuts, mushrooms, mice, and sunflower seeds from backyard bird feeding stations.
 American Red Squirrels even have a sweet tooth and are known to tap maple trees so they can eat the sugar from the sap!

 These squirrels are BEST known for their aggressive personality!

 Press PLAY to hear the sounds of an American Red Squirrel!